Elvicharde/filemetadata_api/README.md

-# filemetadata_api
+# File Metadata Microservice

-This is a node, express, and mongo db stack project.
-It is the final certification project for freeCodeCamp's Backend Development and API Course
+This is the boilerplate for the File Metadata Microservice project.
+Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/file-metadata-microservice